thin fashion models

 The issue of thin fashion models in the industry

 When we think of models in the fashion industry, we often picture tall, skinny individuals gracing the runways and magazine covers.
 However, the issues of body diversity and representation are starting to come to the forefront.
 The lack of inclusivity in fashion has been a long-standing problem, with many individuals feeling unrepresented and excluded.
-Additionally, there are concerns about the health and well-being of models who are pressured to maintain an excessively thin physique.
-Let’s examine these issues in more detail and consider the potential impacts on the fashion industry and society as a whole.
+Additionally, there are concerns about the health and well-being of models who are pressured to maintain a skinny physique.
+Let’s examine these issues in more detail and consider the potential impacts on the fashion industry and society.

 According to a study by the National Eating Disorders Association, 40-60% of fashion industry workers have dealt with an eating disorder.

-The lack of diversity and representation in body types is a major problem in the fashion industry.
+The lack of diversity and representation in body types is a significant problem in the fashion industry.
 This often leads to models of all sizes and shapes being excluded, resulting in a uniform or ‘ideal’ appearance dominated by thinness.
-This can cause significant emotional harm and serious physical health issues for models who meet these narrow beauty standards, as well as for wider-society consumers who aspire to them.
+This can cause significant emotional harm and serious physical health issues for models who meet these narrow beauty standards and broader society consumers who aspire to them.
 The industry’s lack of body diversity highlights systemic inequality, promotes harsh judgments on self-esteem and mental well-being, and perpetuates dangerous stereotypes.

 skinny model